 24 Hour Treat: Coup de Milieu

 There is always a cocktail served after the first three courses of the tasting menu at Commander’s as a palate cleanser, and it is called a coup de milieu.
-I guess Commander’s has to compete with all those lawyers handing out free booze.
-This one is a Blood and Sand.
+This one is a Blood and Sand, so I assume it was invented by a pirate.
+ARRRR!

 4) Scallop in Hoppin’ John stew